Carlos Salzedo: Return to America

 On the Salzedos' return to the US in 1916, Carlos reunited with the Trio de Lutèce.
 Salzedo and Mimine began spending summers in Seal Harbor, where Salzedo became friends with Vaslav Nijinsky, the legendary Russian dancer, with whom he developed a series of esthetic gestures for playing the harp that became an essential part of the Salzedo Method for the harp.
 In 1918 he formed the Salzedo Harp Ensemble, which was made up of his students.
 The group was very popular and played for a week at the Capitol Theatre in New York in 1920.
 He organized the Salzedo Harp Trio in 1919 with Marie Miller and Elsie Sorelle.
 The Trio de Lutèce was reformed in 1932, with Horace Britt as cellist instead of Paul Kéfer.
 Bernard Wagenaar wrote a Triple Concerto for the trio, which they premiered.
-One critic said was a "piece of convenience", while fellow composers praised the work's strength and personality.
+One critic said it was a "piece of convenience", while fellow composers praised the work's strength and personality.
 The Trio performed all over North America, including in Mexico and Canada.
-The Trio and toured regularly until 1937, when Barrère joined the Barrère-Britt Concertino, as it was impractical to travel with a harp.
+The Trio toured regularly until 1937, when Barrère joined the Barrère-Britt Concertino, as it was impractical to travel with a harp.

 From the 1920s onward, Salzedo appeared as a soloist with many orchestras.
 He performed as a soloist with the Philadelphia Orchestra, the Boston Symphony Orchestra, the Metropolitan Opera Orchestra, the New York Symphony Orchestra, the Chicago Symphony Orchestra, the Detroit Symphony Orchestra, the Cleveland Orchestra, the Syracuse Symphony Orchestra, the Rochester Philharmonic Orchestra, the Kansas City Little Symphony, the Boston Philharmonic Orchestra, the Friends of Music (New York), and with multiple choruses.
 He performed with chamber music societies including the Pittsfield Festival, the International Composers' Guild, the Beethoven Association, the New York Chamber Symphony Orchestra, and the Letz Quartet.
 Salzedo returned to France in 1925 and 1930, performing concerts each time.
 During his 1925 visit, he went to London to give the first live broadcast harp recital over the BBC.
 His last visit to France was for two weeks in 1959, on his way to Israel to judge the first International Harp Contest.